 i.
 “The valley is the same word as the ‘plain’ in Ezekiel 3:22 (Heb. biqa), and probably the same location is intended.”
 (Taylor)

 ii.
-The lives represented by these bones were not only dead; they were also disgraced.
-In the thinking of ancient Israel (and the ancient near east), an unburied corpse with exposed remains was a shocking disgrace to the dead.
+The people represented by these bones were not only dead; they were also disgraced.
+In the thinking of ancient Israel (and the ancient Near East), an unburied corpse with exposed remains was a shocking disgrace to the dead.
 These bones were obviously denied proper burial.

 iii.
 “The bones lay on the surface of the valley, like the remains of corpses denied a proper burial and left for scavenging buzzards.
 As an Israelite and especially as a priest, Ezekiel knew how important was the proper treatment of human corpses.”
 (Block)